Label Hierarchy Transition: Delving into Class Hierarchies to Enhance Deep Classifiers

-where $\lambda$ is hyper-parameter for trade-off between the cross entropy term $\mathcal L_{{\rm CE}}$ and the confusion regulation term $\mathcal L_{{\rm Conf}}$.
+where $\lambda$ is hyper-parameter for trade-off between the cross-entropy term $\mathcal L_{{\rm CE}}$ and the confusion regularization term $\mathcal L_{{\rm Conf}}$.
 All the parameters involved in our LHT can be trained in an end-to-end manner.
 The training algorithm is summarized in Algorithm \ref{algorithm}.